Leadership

 College of Information, Data and Society

-Dr. Sandra Hirsh is Associate Dean for Academics in the College of Information, Data and Society at San José State University (SJSU).
-In this role, she engages in strategic planning and implements programs aligned with the mission and vision of the college and university, collaborating with department chairs and directors to promote faculty and student success and academic excellence.
-Dr. Hirsh holds a Ph.D. and a bachelor's degree from UCLA and a Master of Library and Information Science degree from the University of Michigan.
+Dr. Tonia San Nicolas-Rocca is the Faculty Associate Dean in the College of Information, Data and Society at San José State University (SJSU).
+In this role, she leads strategic planning and implements programs aligned with the mission and vision of the college and university, working closely with department chairs and directors to promote faculty and student success and advance academic excellence.
+She also serves as Co-Director of the Center for AI and Cybersecurity, where she partners with faculty, city leaders, and industry professionals to cultivate the next generation of AI and cybersecurity experts.
+Her initiatives include securing grant funding to advance research and industry partnerships, expanding professional training opportunities, and increasing interest in AI and cybersecurity through innovative outreach programs.
+Dr. San Nicolas-Rocca earned her Ph.D. in Information Systems and Technology from Claremont Graduate University.

 Scott Broberg